getodk/docs/docs/central-api-form-management.rst

 **POST /v1/projects/{projectId}/forms/{xmlFormId}/draft**

+.. raw:: html
-``POST``\ ing here will create a new Draft Form on the given Form.
-For the most part, it takes the same parameters as the `Create Form request </central-api-form-management/#creating-a-new-form>`__: you can submit XML or Excel files, you can provide ``ignoreWarnings``\  if you'd like.

-Additionally, however, you may ``POST``\  with no ``Content-Type``\  and an empty body to create a Draft Form with a copy of the definition (XML, XLS, etc) that is already published, if there is one.
-This can be useful if you don't wish to update the Form definition itself, but rather one or more Form Attachments.

-If your Draft form schema contains any field path which overlaps with a field path of a previous version of the Form, but with a different data type, your request will be rejected.
-You can rename the conflicting field, or correct it to have the same data type as it did previously.

-When a Draft is created, the expected Form Attachments are computed and slots are created, as with a new Form.
-Any attachments that match existing ones on the published Form, if it exists, will be copied over to the new Draft.

-Even if a Draft exists, you can always replace it by ``POST``\ ing here again.
+  <p><code>POST</code>ing here will create a new Draft Form on the given Form.
+For the most part, it takes the same parameters as the <a href="/central-api-form-management/#creating-a-new-form">Create Form request</a>: you can submit XML or Excel files, you can provide <code>ignoreWarnings</code> if you'd like.</p><p>Additionally, however, you may <code>POST</code> with no <code>Content-Type</code> and an empty body to create a Draft Form with a copy of the definition (XML, XLS, etc) that is already published, if there is one.
+This can be useful if you don't wish to update the Form definition itself, but rather one or more Form Attachments.</p><p>If your Draft form schema contains any field path which overlaps with a field path of a previous version of the Form, but with a different data type, your request will be rejected.
+You can rename the conflicting field, or correct it to have the same data type as it did previously.</p><p>When a Draft is created, the expected Form Attachments are computed and slots are created, as with a new Form.
+Any attachments that match existing ones on the published Form, if it exists, will be copied over to the new Draft.</p><p>Even if a Draft exists, you can always replace it by <code>POST</code>ing here again.
 In that case, the attachments that exist on the Draft will similarly be copied over to the new Draft.
-If you wish to copy from the published version instead, you can do so by first ``DELETE``\ ing the extant Draft.

-Draft ``version``\  conflicts are allowed with prior versions of a Form while in Draft state.
-If you attempt to `publish the Form </central-api-form-management/#draft-form/publishing-a-draft-form>`__ without correcting the conflict, the publish operation will fail.
-You can request that Central update the version string on your behalf as part of the publish operation to avoid this: see that endpoint for more information.

-The ``xmlFormId``\ , however, must exactly match that of the Form overall, or the request will be rejected.

-Starting from Version 2022.3, a Draft Form can also create or update a Dataset by defining a Dataset schema in the Form definition.
-The state of the Dataset and its Properties is dependent on the state of the Form, see `Creating a new form </central-api-form-management/#creating-a-new-form>`__ for more details.
+If you wish to copy from the published version instead, you can do so by first <code>DELETE</code>ing the extant Draft.</p><p>Draft <code>version</code> conflicts are allowed with prior versions of a Form while in Draft state.
+If you attempt to <a href="/central-api-form-management/#draft-form/publishing-a-draft-form">publish the Form</a> without correcting the conflict, the publish operation will fail.
+You can request that Central update the version string on your behalf as part of the publish operation to avoid this: see that endpoint for more information.</p><p>The <code>xmlFormId</code>, however, must exactly match that of the Form overall, or the request will be rejected.</p><p>Starting from Version 2022.3, a Draft Form can also create or update a Dataset by defining a Dataset schema in the Form definition.
+The state of the Dataset and its Properties is dependent on the state of the Form, see <a href="/central-api-form-management/#creating-a-new-form">Creating a new form</a> for more details.</p>

 .. dropdown:: Request